 6. Vanguard Real Estate ETF

 As the name implies, this dividend ETF is focused solely on real estate investment trusts (REITs) and related investments.
 So, the companies in this fund own all sorts of real estate—from office buildings and apartments to hotels and even driving ranges.
-Currently, top holdings include industrial property and warehouse owner Prologis (PLD), telecom infrastructure company American Tower (AMT), and other non-traditional real estate investments.
+Currently, top holdings include industrial property and warehouse owner Prologis (PLD), telecom infrastructure company American Tower (AMT), and other real estate investments.
+(Though if you check out the provider site, you’ll see that VNQ’s largest allocation is to the Institutional Plus shares of the Vanguard Real Estate II Index Fund, which is itself a basket of REITs that’s extremely similar to VNQ.)

 Related: 9 Best Real Estate Crowdfunding Sites + Platforms

 REITs are required to pay out at least 90% of their profits to shareholders, which they do in exchange for favorable tax treatment.
-As a result, real estate tends to be one of the highest-yielding sectors; VNQ’s 3.5%-4.0% yield is well more than double that of the S&P 500.
+As a result, real estate tends to be one of the highest-yielding sectors; VNQ’s nearly 4% yield is roughly triple that of the S&P 500.

-But keep in mind that while there are about 160 stocks in this dividend ETF, they are in many ways interrelated.
-That means putting all your eggs into this single sector exposes you more to any volatility from the real estate industry.
+And like with XLU, keep in mind that while this dividend ETF is highly diversified, at about 160 REITs, these businesses are in many ways interrelated.
+That means putting your money into this fund exposes you to any volatility from the real estate industry.

 Related: 7 Best Banks for Real Estate Investors + Landlords